 The Hypostyle Crypt contained a large underground room where secretive meetings were said to occur.

 Some suggest it was the gathering point for a town council, while others say it was used for commercial purposes.
-You are welcome to put forward your own suggestions if you wish.
+You are welcome to put forward your suggestions if you wish.

 Chryssolakos